anubis7/HoneyTrack-beta-1/README.md

 	- MySQL

 # 1. Intro
-	HoneyTrack is a system that together different honeypots (Kippo, Dionaea and Glastopf) for the study of attacks.
-It is a honeypot.
+	HoneyTrack is a system that joins different honeypots (Kippo, Dionaea and Glastopf) for the study of attacks.
 We can analyze the attacks and show a series of statistics and track down the attackers.

 	It is a job for the superior degree of management systems, the importance of studying the attack